news reports of strained relations with Apple and

 But when pressed for specific release dates, Adobe stuck to its policy of declining to comment, citing competitive concerns.
 Adobe also declined to follow the lead of other companies that, while not announcing specific release dates, have given

-for when they expect to come out with products.
+general time frames for when they expect to come out with products.

 Illustrator’s major rival,